 This strategy strikes the right balance of growth, value, income, and asymmetric opportunities to help the not-yet-rich become wealthy.

-Friends, this New Reality of Money will require a different approach.
+Friends, this New Order of Money will require a different approach.
 The only way to catch up is to opt out of the traditional 60/40 stock and bond portfolio.
 This approach has lined Wall Street’s pockets with fat fees for decades, and they are loath to give it up.

 The ideas I’ll bring you in future articles may make you uncomfortable… Not because they are risky but because they are new.
-But a new reality of money requires a new way of investing.
+But a new order of money requires a new way of investing.